blinktrade/BlinkTradeJS/README.md

 ### Requesting Deposits

-You can generate both bitcoin and FIAT deposits, if any arguments was provied, it will generate a bitcoin deposit along with the address.
+You can generate both bitcoin and FIAT deposits, if any arguments was passed, it will generate a bitcoin deposit along with the address.

 #### Generate bitcoin address to deposit